idymko/udacity_repo/README.md

 * git push

 We also saw how to create a new Github repository, as well as how to use nano to make changes to a file using a built-in text editor.

+### Branching
+* git branch: will show all available branches
+* git branch: which shows all the branches you have available
+* git checkout -b 'branch2': which both creates a branch as well as moves you onto it